dwarvesf/brainery/memo/remove-unused-css-styles-from-bootstrap-using-purgecss.md

 ---
 tags:
   - css
+  - web
 title: Remove Unused Css Styles From Bootstrap Using Purgecss
 date: 2019-02-01
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2019-02-01
 ---

 ![[50067f1125ee42d2d68068bd93443235_MD5.webp]]

-# Introduction
+## Introduction

 Reducing assets size is one of the most practical ways to speed up your web application.
 I have a simple use case, lets imagine your HTML file looks like this